holidaycheck/tech-blog/_posts/2018-02-23-metrics-priority.md

 Our exact case was the page speed.
 We are working on speeding up our website, which might have a great impact, [as][impact-1] [many][impact-2] [numbers][impact-3] [show][impact-4].
 The reason why to work on website speed is not questionable.

 Next we need numbers, so we setup tools that help us steadily figure out our numbers, such as TTFB (time to first byte) and TTI (time to interactive).
-We also measured the sizes of the downloads (JavaScript file sizes, CSS, images, ...) that happen in order to render our website.
+We also measured the file sizes of the downloads (JavaScript files, CSS, images, ...) needed to render our website.
 We setup a continuous measuring for it, which reports numbers and shows our progress.

-##

 [impact-1]: ???
 [impact-2]: ???
 [impact-3]: ???
 [impact-4]: ???

+## We have Metrics, What now?

+We know our current numbers.
+Next we needed to find a way to figure out the potentials we have in certain areas.
+For example, TTFB of 1.5s might be a great number, but we don't know.
+So we figured out what to compare this number too (there are many ways to do that).
+Let's say in this case we saw there is about 10% by which we can improve this number (to 1.35 seconds).

+We look at the actions that we can take in order to speed up this metric.
+There are many ways to figure out what to do.
+Once we derived ten actions we still had no clue which one to do first.
+So we need some numbers that we can use to decide what we shall work on.

+Why?
+Because the plan and the reality always diverge and we won't get all ten actions done.
+So let's try to plan for being most effective as soon as possible.
+Let's not plan the ten actions and just work on them in alphabetical order.
+But let's figure out which one has the most impact soonest and lets start with it.
+We could come up with a million reasons why after the third action we will not continue on the next seven actions, so let's make sure the first the actions are sorted to move this topic as far as possible.

 * Solutions
   - others